Panda315/C/README.md

 # Information Search
 Simple program made to store the information and display it when required.
 The stored information can be viewed with the help of the symbol number of the id.

+# Name_Order
+It arranges name on the order of the alphabet (increasing order).
+If the given names are same then the order in which they will appear be decided on the basis of symbol number.